arey-pranay/OOPS_InterviewPrep/README.md

  -  All child classes must be overriden by the child classes.
  -  You cannot create objects of an abstract class.
  -  You can't create abstract static method, but you can create static methods in abstract classes and call them with the class name, because static methods do no trequire objects to call them, and abstract methods don't have objects.
+ -  You cannot have final abstract classes because otherwise you will not be able to modify it (them).
+ -  Still you cannot do multiple inheritence.

+## Interface
+ - Functions by default are public and abstract.
+ - Variables by default are static and final.
+ - You can use multiple inhertance in interfaces.
+ - ClassA implements ClassB, ClassC